itsaky/yuvakriti/docs/compilation.md

     - All identifiers must be defined and accessible before use.
     - There must not be multiple definitions of the same identifier, within the same scope (or in the parent scope).
   - Constant folding
-    - Evaluates constant expressions in the program and reduces the tree.
+    - Evaluates constant expressions in the program and reduces the AST in-place.
 - Bytecode generation
   - Generates the bytecode for the program.
   - Writes the bytecode to a file.